-16. Net Transfers to/from other charities
+17. Net Transfers to/from other charities

-During the year, The United Church transferred funds \$13 (2019 - \$329) to the Foundation.
-The Church temporarily suspended its policy of transferring 50% of the one-time Mission & Service and other gifts received in 2019.
+During the year, The United Church transferred funds \$nil (2020 - \$13) to the Foundation.
+The United Church temporarily suspended its policy of transferring 50% of the one-time Mission & Service and other gifts received in 2020.
+During the year, a regional council office transferred a fund totaling \$217 to the General Council Office of the United Church.